Have You Checked to See if Your Car Has Been Recalled?

 The number of individuals who have been harmed in auto accidents involving defective vehicles is unclear.

-If you or a loved one has been injured in an auto accident involving a recalled vehicle, contact our law firm to begin defending your interests.
+If you or a loved one has been injured in an auto accident involving a recalled vehicle, contact a personal injury lawyer from our law firm to begin defending your interests.